10 January 2026

 | Scalability | Difficult | Easy |

-| Restaurant automation | ❌ No | ✅ Yes |
+| Restaurant Automation | ❌ No | ✅ Yes |

 Restaurants lose:

-You should seriously consider automation if:
+You should seriously consider upgrading if:

 Manual billing relies on human effort, while POS software automates billing, inventory, and reporting.